 - enthusiasm for the physical challenges of outdoor play

 The curriculum coverage ensures this in EYFS through continuous provision.
-Weekly planned activities in the outdoor area enable children to thrive in their learning by experiencing a variety of different activities tailored to their needs.
-In KS1 and 2, children have access to the outdoor space to supplement their curriculum where appropriate.
-Teachers make use of valuable opportunities outdoor learning provides and themes are integrated into teacher's planning each term.
+Weekly planned activities for EYFS in the Nature Reserve enable children to thrive in their learning by experiencing a variety of different activities tailored to their needs.
+In KS1 and 2, children have access to the Nature Reserve to supplement their curriculum where appropriate.
+Teachers make use of the valuable opportunities outdoor learning provides and themes are integrated into teacher's planning each term.
+Both YEYFS and Year 1 have a dedicated outdoor learning space which supports their curriculum provision.